 In this tutorial you will be introduced to the basic shapes that are available in Breakdown Notes, and what parts you can style.
-How you make, move and resize shapes, paragraphs and paths is covered in this map.

 Up first is the rectangle.
 Stylable parts of rectangles are the border and the fill.

-With the border, you can control the color, the width and the radius (how round the corners are).
+For the border, you can control the color, the width and the radius (how round the corners are).
 You can also choose which side has a border and which has not, or choose to make a border dotted or dashed.

 Next up are ellipses and polygons.
 These are almost similar to rectangles: apart from their shape, the only difference is that hey do not have a border radius.